Parag-S-Salunkhe/go-application-devops/Implementation-Guide-Docs/Questions&Answers.md

 - Configuring resource limits and requests appropriately to prevent bottlenecks.
 - Utilizing advanced caching mechanisms and optimizing timeouts to handle high traffic.

-3. How do readiness and liveness probes interact with Ingress Controllers in Kubernetes?
+3. <ins>How do readiness and liveness probes interact with Ingress Controllers in Kubernetes?</ins>
 Readiness probes help ensure that a Pod is ready to receive traffic.
 An Ingress Controller will only route traffic to Pods that have passed their readiness checks.
 Liveness probes ensure that a Pod is healthy and operational.
 If a liveness probe fails, Kubernetes restarts the Pod.
 Ingress Controllers rely on these probes to decide which Pods to route traffic to, ensuring that only healthy and ready Pods receive requests.

-4. What are some common performance bottlenecks when using Ingress Controllers in production?
+4. <ins>What are some common performance bottlenecks when using Ingress Controllers in production?</ins>
 Common performance bottlenecks with Ingress Controllers include:
 - Overloaded Ingress Controller Pods due to insufficient resources or too few replicas.
 - Inefficient routing rules or complex regex rules that slow down request processing.